Zach-Pate/Become-App/README.md

 *   **Snapping:** Events snap to 15-minute increments for easy alignment.
 *   **Dynamic Tile Sizing:** Event tiles are sized based on their duration.
 *   **Timezone-Aware:** Event times are displayed accurately in the user's local timezone.
-*   **Persistence:** Your schedule is saved and will be there the next time you open the app.
+*   **Stable Persistence:** Your schedule is reliably saved and restored between sessions.

 ## Getting Started